Formatting the Areas in an Area Chart

 - If the chart is a combo chart composed by areas and bars/lines, when you set the depth properties for the areas, Designer applies them to the bars/lines as well, and vice versa.

-- For a 3-D area chart, Designer disables the Show Static Data Label option in the Data Label tab in the Format Area dialog box; however, you can still see the data labels by pointing to the areas when viewing the report result in Designer view mode, in HTML output, or in Page Report Studio.
+- For a 3-D area chart, Designer disables the Show Static Data Label option in the Data Label tab in the Format Area dialog box; however, you can still see the data labels by moving the mouse pointer over the areas when viewing the report result in Designer view mode, in HTML output, or in Page Report Studio.